ananditabardia/ananditabardia.github.io/_pages/research.md

 ## Research in Progress

+**How Does Intra-household Competition Influence Fertility Behaviour in Presence of Social Norms in India?**
-**Sister-in-Law Rivalry: Intra-Household Competition and Fertility under Son Preference in India** *with Igna Bonfrer, Pilar Garcia-Gomez and Carlos Riumallo Herl*
+*with Igna Bonfrer, Pilar Garcia-Gomez and Carlos Riumallo Herl*

 ---